kcroker/dpsprep/README.md

 `libtiff` depends on `libjpeg`, so installing `libtiff` will likely install both.

-For details on how these dependencies can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml) and the [dpsprep-git](https://aur.archlinux.org/packages/dpsprep-git) package for Arch Linux.
+For details on how these dependencies can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml) and the [dpsprep](https://aur.archlinux.org/packages/dpsprep) package for Arch Linux.

-Once inside the cloned repository, the environment for the program can be set up by simply running `poetry install`.
+Once inside the cloned repository, the environment for the program can be set up by simply running `uv sync --all-extras`.
 After than, the following should work:

-    poetry run python -m dpsprep input.djvu
+    uv run dpsprep [OPTIONS] SRC [DEST]

-The program can then easily be installed locally via `poetry` and [`pipx`](https://pipx.pypa.io/en/stable/):
+The program can then easily be built and installed locally via [`pipx`](https://pipx.pypa.io/en/stable/):

-    poetry build
+    uv build --wheel
     pipx install --include-deps dist/*.whl

+This will install the `dpsprep` Python module, as well as an eponymous [executable](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#creating-executable-scripts).
+The executable can be copied elsewhere.

+> [!TIP]
+> The build can fail if the [`uv_build`](https://docs.astral.sh/uv/concepts/build-backend/) Python package is not installed.
+Make sure not only the `uv` binary, but also the corresponding Python package is available.
+For example, in the Arch repositories, these are distinct packages, `uv` and `python-uv`.
+Alternatively, try to install the [`uv-build`](https://pypi.org/project/uv-build/) PyPI package (`python-uv-build` in Arch) explicitly in this case.

 If you want `dpsprep` to be able to use `ocrmypdf` from `pipx`'s isolated environment, you must [inject](https://fig.io/manual/pipx/inject) it explicitly via

     pipx inject dpsprep ocrmypdf

+> [!TIP]
-If you are packaging this for some other package manager, consider using PEP-517 tools as shown in [this PKGBUILD file](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=dpsprep-git).
+> If you are packaging this for some other package manager, consider using PEP-517 tools as shown in [this PKGBUILD file](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=dpsprep).

-A convenience script that can be copied or linked to any directory in `$PATH` can be found at [`./bin/dpsprep`](./bin/dpsprep).

 Previous versions of the tool itself used to depend on third-party binaries, but this is no longer the case.
 The test fixtures are checked in, however regenerating them (see [`./fixtures/makefile`](./fixtures/makefile)) requires `pdflatex` (texlive, among others), `gs` (Ghostscript), `pdftotext` (Poppler), `djvudigital` (GSDjVU) and `djvused` (DjVuLibre).
 Similarly, the man file is checked in, but building it from markdown depends on `ronn`.